somvanshi03/DevOps-Tool/Linux/README.md

 	nc (Netcat) – Network utility for reading and writing from network connections

-	o nc -l -p 1234 – Listen on port 1234
+	nc -l -p 1234 – Listen on port 1234

-	o nc <host> <port> – Connect to a host and port
+	nc <host> <port> – Connect to a host and port

 	iptables – Administration tool for IPv4 packet filtering and NAT(Network Address Translation)